s0m3y3/lymb/README.md

 [<img src="https://img.shields.io/badge/License-MIT-yellow.svg">](https://opensource.org/licenses/MIT)

 ## Acknowledgements
-A BIG Special Thank You to our Instructor, Nathian, and our TAs, Dillon & Reed, for their invaluable guidance and support!
+A BIG Special Thank You to our Instructor, Nathan H., and our TAs, Dillon R. & Reed M., for their invaluable guidance and support!

 ## Contact
 Project Contributor's Github: